lulibrary/research-metadata-batch/README.md

 ```

 ### Resource class
-Mandatory structure.
 Optionally, implement the same methods as those in base, specific to a resource.
 ```ruby
 # dataset.rb